Updating Horizontal Tidebound

 “But that is the point.
 We are to be one so that all systems perform optimally,” she reminded him and there was that slight chastising tone his mother had always used so well against him when he hadn’t done his best at something, choosing to be lazy instead.

 But it wasn’t laziness that was holding him back now.
 It was the desire to remain himself.
-He sensed that if he ever truly gave himself over to Gehenna or any of the AIs that populated the Precursor technology he would change in ways that he wouldn’t like.
+He sensed that if he ever truly gave himself over to Gehenna he would change in ways that he wouldn’t like.

 “You must know that these fears are foundless, don’t you?”
 Gehenna, of course, knew his real reasoning for everything.
 Her tone was gentle now.
 “You were made for this.
 If you changed at all from it, it would only be to become what you were always meant to be.”